-3. Levels of Review
+4. Levels of Review.

-Before the President makes a decision on the status of the application, the candidate's dossier will undergo sequential review by the following entities:
+Before the President makes a final decision on the status of the application, the candidate's dossier will undergo sequential review by the following entities:

-- the Chair - o If the candidate is the Chair of the unit, the dossier will be forwarded to the next level of review. - the College Faculty Personnel Committee (CFPC) - the Dean - the University Faculty Personnel Committee (UFPC) - the Provost.
+- the department (in the case of tenure) and Chair - o If the candidate is the Chair of the unit, the dossier will be forwarded to the next level of review. - the College Faculty Personnel Committee (CFPC) - the Dean - the University Faculty Personnel Committee (UFPC) - the Provost.